gayathrichowdary-a/notes-website/README.md

   # notes-website
-It is a website for notes, domain for generative AI
+This is a notes website,with a domain specifically for generative AI